A Turnaround Story: Southwest Health System

 Lenders concerned with the financial situation communicated with the board directly and required an outside consulting firm to evaluate the situation and develop a plan of action.

-After receiving the serious news, SHS board members immediately acted.
+There are several reasons SHS was able to turn around performance quickly.
+The first is immediate action by SHS board members after receiving the serious news in 2018.
 First, they removed the administrative team.
 Next, they engaged CHC Consulting to develop a plan to turn around the hospital.

 “During our first conversation, we immediately realized this was a facility in crisis,” said Craig Sims, CHC Senior Vice President of Hospital Operations.
 “With the change in leadership, rumors were swirling.
 Employees were wondering about their paychecks.”

-“CHC’s first step was conducting a comprehensive operational assessment.
-This involved a deep dive into financial and operational processes.
-SHS performance was benchmarked against other similar hospitals across the country to identify opportunities for immediate and long-term improvement.
+CHC first conducted a comprehensive operational assessment, which involved a deep dive into financial and operational processes.
+The comprehensive assessment included the development of specific departmental action plans and the implementation of recommendations for cost reduction and revenue enhancement.
+SHS performance was benchmarked against other similar hospitals across the country to identify opportunities for immediate and longterm improvement.
 Several prospects were identified in the 237-page report, including:

 A few months after the operational assessment was finalized, the SHS board signed a five-year management contract with CHC Consulting.
-Several recommendations were immediately put into practice.
-Others followed through the end of the year.
-Significant improvements impacting the hospital’s bottom line include:
+Several recommendations put into practice helped to improve the hospital’s bottom line:

-- SHS had a $3.7 million performance improvement in 2018.
-The downsizing of staff, bringing benefit packages to competitive levels, and reducing contract labor removed $5.3 million in annual expense from the organization and put the hospital back in the black.
+- SHS had a $3.7 million performance improvement in 2018 after staff reductions brought benefit packages to competitive levels, and contract labor was reduced.

-- The cost report reconciliation indicated the hospital had been underpaid for reimbursable services an amount more than $419,000.
+- The cost report reconciliation indicated the hospital had been underpaid for reimbursable services by more than $419,000.